Okay, Pop Quiz, the last two winners of the Hawkeye Caucasier Republican side.

 They want to be able to report that it's over.

-And right, they're not worried about Carson.
+And, right, they're not worried about Carson.

-They don't think Carson's gonna go anywhere.
+They don't think Carson's going to go anywhere.

-Now, polling, I'll tell you one interesting facet of polling, the consultants all believe it.
+Now, polling, I'll tell you, one interesting facet of polling: the consultants all believe it.

 It is their bread and butter.

-Many of them are in the polling business themselves, either directly or indirectly, associated with it by extension or either directly.
+Many of them are in the polling business themselves, either directly or indirectly associated with it by extension or either directly.

 And the donors, the donors believe polls before they believe anything else.